aerobatic/website/content/docs/deployment.md

 This flow provides some key advantages:

-* You never have to worry about stale assets continuing to be served after a new version is deployed.
+- You never have to worry about stale assets continuing to be served after a new version is deployed.
 As soon as the deployment is complete, everyone gets the latest and greatest, guaranteed.
-* Because previous versions are not overwritten, rollbacks are trivial - just a quick change in the dashboard to point back to the previous version.
+- Because previous versions are not overwritten, rollbacks are trivial - just a quick change in the dashboard to point back to the previous version.
-* Geo load-balancing to the nearest AWS region means that your website visitors get a snappy downloads no matter where they are in the world.
+- Geo load-balancing to the nearest AWS region means that your website visitors get a snappy downloads no matter where they are in the world.

-### Deploy stages
+### Deploy stages {#deploy-stages}

 Aerobatic makes it super easy to deploy to different "stages".
 A stage is simply an instance of the site available at a dedicated URL.
 This is a great way to manage testing and previews of new versions.
 By default the `aero deploy` command deploys to the "production" stage which is your main URL.
 However you can specify the `-s` or `--stage` argument to deploy to a different stage.
 For example: